midani-47/nba-lineup-optimizer/README.md

    - Ensure backend is running on port 8001
    - Check browser console for CORS errors
    - Verify API_URL in `src/services/api.js`

+3. If drag-and-drop functionality doesn't work:
+   - Check browser console for errors
+   - Make sure you're using the latest version of the code
+   - Try refreshing the page

+4. If you can't save lineups with the same name:
+   - This is by design to prevent duplicate lineup names
+   - Choose a different name for each lineup

 ## Files to Include in Version Control
 - All source code files (*.py, *.js, *.jsx, *.css)